yotamgershi/mmn15/README.md

 - **Large Files**: Currently, large files may face transfer issues due to network constraints.
 - **Error Handling**: Limited error handling for unexpected disconnections during file transfers.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

 ## License